What is eToro CopyTrading?

 Serious traders expect some losses and are prepared to accept them and learn from them.

 6. Stay informed about what the Popular investors are getting paid for!

 In The first versions of the eToro CopyTrade platform traders were paid for the number of copiers they had.
-Some traders naturally used this and manipulated their statistics by creating fake accounts with demo money in order to bulk up the amount of followers and copiers.
+Some traders naturally used this and manipulated their statistics by creating fake accounts with demo money to bulk up the number of followers and copiers.

 These tactics are still used on some other platforms so check these issues before copying!

-For some time now, eToro has introduced a new and more sophisticated system for the Popular Investor (PI) Program which is quite demanding for the investors who want to get compensated by attracting copiers under them.
-This is good news for copy trading beginners.
+For some time now, eToro has introduced a new and more sophisticated system for the Popular Investor (PI) Program.
+It is quite demanding for investors who want to get compensated by attracting copiers under them.
+This is good news for copy-trading beginners.

-Still, it is important to keep an eye on how the terms for PI program develop in order to understand the motivations of the traders you are copying.
+Still, it is important to keep an eye on how the terms for the PI program develop to understand the motivations of the traders you are copying.

 7. Look at the losing positions

-Indicative prices; current market price is shown on the eToro trading platform
+Indicative prices; the current market price is shown on the eToro trading platform

 You should be cautious with traders who have many losing positions open that constitute a high percentage of their overall portfolio.